grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 Get started/02 Running browser tests.md

 ## Run both browser-level and protocol-level tests in a single script

-The real power of xk6-browser shines when it’s combined with the existing features of k6.
+The real power of the browser module shines when it’s combined with the existing features of k6.
 A common scenario that you can try is to mix a smaller subset of browser-level tests with a larger protocol-level test which can simulate how your website responds to various performance events.
 This approach is what we refer to as [hybrid load testing](/testing-guides/load-testing-websites/#hybrid-load-testing) and provides advantages such as:

 - testing real user flows on the frontend while generating a higher load in the backend
 - measuring backend and frontend performance in the same test execution